User Session Recording Technology for Security and Compliance Training Course

 Active Directory for Admins

-21 HoursThis instructor-led, live training in Brazil (online or onsite) is aimed at system administrators who wish to use Microsoft Active Directory to manage and secure data access.
+21 HoursThis instructor-led live training in Brazil (online or onsite) is designed for system administrators who aim to utilize Microsoft Active Directory for managing and securing data access.

 - Control access to file servers.